 Mark C. Dean

-Mark rejoins Forsberg & Umlauf to continue his thirty-six year career of defending professionals, individuals and companies in professional, commercial, construction and general civil litigation.
+Mark rejoined Forsberg & Umlauf to continue his thirty-seven year career of defending professionals, individuals and companies in professional, commercial, construction and general civil litigation.

 Mark has defended health care providers, contractors, manufacturers, property owners, businesses, professionals and individuals in a wide range of civil litigation matters including, but not limited to, health care malpractice, health care disciplinary actions, product liability, construction site accidents, construction defect, large property loss, accountant liability, premises liability and motor vehicle accidents.
 Prior to recently rejoining Forsberg & Umlauf, Mark was the Managing Trial Attorney for CNA’s Litigation Counsel Office for the State of Washington.
 Mark has tried numerous cases in the Washington Superior Courts, United States District Courts, before the Washington State Board of Industrial Insurance Appeals, and argued appeals before the Washington Appellate Courts.
 Mark offers a wealth of litigation and trial experience, common sense, client focus and efficient litigation management.

 - Rated "AV Preeminent" by Martindale-Hubbell for more than a decade, the highest rating obtainable by members of the legal community

 - Lockwood v.
 AC &S, Inc., 109 Wn.2d 235 (1987) - the first trial to verdict in the state of Washington against the manufacturers of asbestos containing insulation products.
 The trial lasted over two months.
 Since trying that seminal case in 1983, Mark tried to verdict numerous other cases against manufacturers of asbestos containing insulation products by shipyard workers with asbestosis, lung cancer and mesothelioma in King, Pierce and Kitsap County Superior Courts and the Federal District Court for the Western District of Washington.